The Church's 75th

 that never was; another wanting to go forward 50 years to a Church that never

 will be."
-He expects that many potentially divisive topics may be discussed
+He expected that many potentially divisive topics might be discussed

 at the convention: